OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 Measurements
 ____________

-Required in Tools/Geometry/Interaction/08
+*All Required in Tools/Geometry/Interaction/08*

 **(distance) = Distance_Node_Node(vol1, edge1, node1, vol2, edge2, node2)**

 Returns the distance between two nodes in the boundary represenation given their labels.
-Note, this isn't in CAPRI, but it's a simple calculation.
+Note, this isn't in CAPRI (or is it), but it's a simple calculation.

 [Are other distance measurements required? point to closest point on line? etc.]

+[Reqs also call out for measuring angle.]

 **(length) = LengthOfEdge(vol, edge, t1, t2)**